 Click here to see the 2017 list of herbs available for sale.
 Contact me for an appointment.

-Buck Mountain Herbs is an organic herb farm in Cornwall Connecticut growing 70 varieties of culinary herbs sold as potted herb starts, container arrangements, fresh cut bunches, culinary salts, dried herb seasonings and teas.
+Buck Mountain Herbs is an organic herb farm in Cornwall Connecticut growing 70+ varieties of culinary, medicinal and native pollinator herbs.

 A Victorian tradition to send a bouquet of herbs and flowers each with a significant meaning or message

 Pat Bramley, Owner, holds a B.S.
-Degree from UCONN in Environmental Horticulture and applies organic, sustainable Agricultural practices to the land
+Degree from UCONN in Environmental Horticulture and applies organic, sustainable Agricultural practices to the farm.

 Dec.2nd Saturday 9-2